Wood-Ridge in Bergen County, New Jersey — The American Northeast (Mid-Atlantic)

 Topics and series.
 This historical marker is listed in these topic lists: Agriculture • Charity & Public Work • Settlements & Settlers.
 In addition, it is included in the New Jersey, Bergen County Historical Society series list.
 A significant historical year for this entry is 1792.

 Location.
 40° 50.864′ N, 74° 4.908′ W. Marker is in Wood-Ridge, New Jersey, in Bergen County.
-Marker is at the intersection of Hackensack Street and Highland Ave., on the left when traveling north on Hackensack Street.
+It is at the intersection of Hackensack Street and Highland Ave., on the left when traveling north on Hackensack Street.
 Touch for map.
 Marker is at or near this postal address: 231 Hackensack St, Wood Ridge NJ 07075, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Honor Roll World War (a few steps from this marker); Veterans Walk of Freedom (a few steps from this marker); Wood-Ridge Veterans Monument (a few steps from this marker); Polifly Road (approx. 0.4 miles away); Roll of Honor (approx. 0.6 miles away); Clinton and Gore (approx. 1.1 miles away); Teterboro Airport (approx. 1.1 miles away); General Casimir Pulaski (approx. 1.6 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: Honor Roll World War (a few steps from this marker); Veterans Walk of Freedom (a few steps from this marker); Wood-Ridge Veterans Monument (a few steps from this marker); Polifly Road (approx. 0.4 miles away); Roll of Honor (approx. 0.6 miles away); Clinton and Gore (approx. 1.1 miles away); Teterboro Airport (approx. 1.1 miles away); General Casimir Pulaski (approx. 1.6 miles away).
 Touch for a list and map of all markers in Wood-Ridge.

-Photographed By Bill Coughlin, March 30, 2008
+Photographed by Bill Coughlin, March 30, 2008

 2. Wood-Ridge Library